ERGO-Code/HiGHS/README.md

 Compilation
 -----------

 HiGHS uses CMake as build system.

+The process is simple for Linux build.
 First setup a build folder and call CMake as follows

     mkdir build
     cd build